 115.89 (a-d) The elements of this standard are addressed in section c. of OSPS.
 020.0027.
 The Directive identify the PREA Coordinator, or designee responsible for securely maintaining incident-based and aggregated data, must ensure only authorized personnel have access to the information.
 The DPSCS PREA Coordinator confirmed this information has limited access and is password protected by the IID.
 By June 30th of each calendar year, the PREA Coordinator is required to report sexual violence data from the previous calendar year to the Department of Justice.
 He ensures no related personal identifiers are included in the report.
 The Directive require DPSCS to maintain sexual abuse data for at least 10 years from the date received.
-The DPSCS's website.
-The Directive require the DPSCS to maintain sexual abuse data for at least 10 years from that is published on the DPSCS's website.
+The DPSCS PREA Coordinator identified himself as preparing the annual report that is published on the DPSCS's website.
 The Directive require the DPSCS to maintain sexual abuse data for at least 10 years form the date received.

-Based on the review of policy, interviews, review of the Departments' website and analysis, the facility meets compliance with all provisions of this standard.
+Based on the review of policy, interviews, and review of the Departments' website, the facility meets compliance with all provisions of this standard.